 The LCFA notes that about 50% of these EGFR mutations occur in young adults with lung cancer.

 NSCLC accounts for around 80–85% of all lung cancers.
 Research from 2020 estimates that 32.4% of NSCLC cases worldwide have the EGFR mutation.
 Other research estimates it could be as high as 50–80% of cases.

 EGFR mutation lung cancer does not have specific symptoms.
 Instead, EGFR mutation lung cancer will show symptoms of the overall type of lung cancer to which is it connected.

-According to the American Cancer Society, most lung cancers
+According to the ACS, most lung cancers

-- persistent cough that may get worse
+- a persistent cough that may get worse

 - coughing up blood or rust-colored sputum, which can be spit or phlegm